-A buyer persona is the fictionalized representation of an ideal customer companies use to guide their strategy and tactics.
-Their aim is to pinpoint your potential customers' specific needs and interests in a bid to make it easier to create focused content and messaging to meet these specific needs and concerns.
+Buyer personas aim to pinpoint your customers' specific needs and interests to make it easier for you to create focused content and messaging and win them over.

-Adele Ravella, author of Buyer Personas, defined a buyer persona as:
+Adele Ravella, author of Buyer Personas, defines a buyer persona as:

-Buyer personas help your team focus your time on qualified prospects, in order to ideally attract leads that will close and customers that you are more likely to retain.
+Buyer personas help your entire team (from leadership to marketing and sales to customer service) focus their time on qualified prospects.
+This helps you ideally attract leads that will close and customers you are more likely to retain.

 Why are traditional buyer personas no longer effective?

 The ultimate goal of any marketing pursuit is to create a smoother, more delightful buying process that generates more leads, revenue, and profits.

 However, I see organizations make four big mistakes repeatedly:

 They focus solely on demographic data